-Alexander Grigoryevich Lukashenko advised Belarusian laborers to stay in their home country and work as cryptocurrency miners instead of going overseas to work.
-The president of Belarus cited that being a virtual currency miner is a feasible alternative income source.
+Alexander Grigoryevich Lukashenko, the President of Belarus, recently advised Belarusian laborers to stay in their home country and work as cryptocurrency miners instead of going overseas to work.
+He cited that being a virtual currency miner is a feasible alternative income source.

 We find this news involving Belarusian President Alexander Lukashenko encouraging.
 We think our readers, who are Bitcoin and other cryptocurrency enthusiasts, will feel more motivated to trade digital assets after reading this report about the Eastern European leader showing his support for cryptocurrency mining.